mbcarruthers/gRPCweb/README.md

-Have protoc-gen-grpc and protoc-gen-grpc-go or whatever the latter is called installed.
-Whatever gives you an error trying to use `make build_protoc`.
+Prequisites:Docker installed, protoc installed , protoc-gen-go installed, and the web-grpc protoc generator installed.

 Project consists of essentially 4(ish) parts: 1) React front-end
 						*including Web/* in src which containts javascript protocol buffers build from make.
 You can find the command with make or make help.